Support the Garden

 Goat browsing for noxious weed management, wildfire mitigation and soil regeneration is steadily growing across the country.
 Boulder, Colorado and Cheyenne, Wyoming have well established goat browsing programs on public land.
 Within Colorado Springs, groups of homeowners along Mesa Road, Friendship Lane and Commons Road have also hired Lani and her goat herd for several years to help reduce the danger of wildfire.
 Many of the backyards in these neighborhoods are so steep that it is almost impossible for humans and/or machines to do the weed and fire tinder mitigation and soil reclamation that the goats do naturally.

-The Bear Creek Garden Association is especially partial to hiring Wyoming goat herder, Lani Malmberg, also known in a very positive light as the Goat Lady.
-Lani has advanced degrees in Weed Science from Colorado State University and is an acknowledged national expert on noxious weed and wildfire mitigation and soil reclamation.
+The Bear Creek Garden Association is especially partial to hiring Wyoming goat herder, Lani Malmberg.
+Lani has an advanced degree in Weed Science from Colorado State University and is an acknowledged national expert on noxious weed and wildfire mitigation and soil reclamation.
 Her knowledge, expertise and experience is without peer, and she has been in demand in 12 western states….so far.
 She is a very hard worker while managing her herd, but always has time to stop and chat with interested observers and to educate them in a light-hearted and upbeat manner on the multiple functions her goats can do all at the same time to help improve the environment (she says 11, and will enumerate them when asked).